 Elizabeth is the director of the Philippines Bamboo Workshop, a summer study-abroad program that introduces bamboo construction as a contemporary building craft and as a medium for connecting architecture students studying at UW and Foundation University in the Philippines.
 The program received an Architectural Education Award for Design-Build from Association of Collegiate Schools of Architecture in 2017.

 In addition to her work in the field, her research and writing shed light on building practices that support social engagement, sustainable development, and cultural continuity.
-She is the author of Building from Tradition: Local Materials and Methods in Contemporary Architecture (Routledge, 2017), which documents the resurgence of interest in the handmade building and the position of traditional materials within the context of globalization.
+She is the author of Building from Tradition: Local Materials and Methods in Contemporary Architecture (Routledge, 2018), which documents the resurgence of interest in the handmade building and the position of local resources within the context of globalization.

 © Elizabeth Golden (unless otherwise noted).
 All rights reserved.